The Randolph-Sheppard Act

 contracts, but with priority given to state licensing agencies under the R-SA and other socially

 disadvantaged groups.
-Any dining facilities that were currently on the procurement list would
+Any dining facilities that were on the procurement list would have

-have experienced a five-year sunset period at which point they would permanently removed from
+experienced a five-year sunset period at which point they would have been permanently removed

 Among other provisions, S. 3112 would have consolidated oversight functions of both JWOD and